 We hope that this page provides you with a better understanding of the work which the Society does, because it is only by working together that we can achieve this vision.

 If you have a Sickle Cell disorder, then join us, use our services, and let us help you overcome some of the difficulties the illness causes.
-If you haven’t then join our network of supporters – help us to raise awareness about the disease; help us to raise vital funds for research, education and welfare for sickle cell sufferers.
+If you haven’t then join our network of supporters – help us to raise awareness about the disease; help us to raise vital funds for research and education for sickle cell sufferers.
 By joining together, we can all turn a sickle into a smile!

 Image by Jack Lawson